MayoorPatil/map-rails-api/README.md

 1. Had the requirements broken down into user stories
 2. Based on the stories I spent some time designing the `Entity Relationship Diagram - ERD` and had the high level ERD created
 3. Then I moved on to creating backend resource one at a time and tested it out writing `CRUL Scripts`
-  1. Created one CRUD action at one time
+    -   Created one CRUD action at one time
-4. Once the CRUL Script testig passed I intergrated the resource with the front-end application `Favorite Books`
+4. Once the CRUL Script testing passed I intergrated the resource with the front-end application `Favorite Books`
-  1. Ensured that the front-end application was able to consume the APIs using `AJAX` calls
+    -   Ensured that the front-end application was able to consume the APIs using `AJAX` calls
 5. With every little change I made i unit tested all along to minimize defects and fixes.
 This helped a lot as I was able to identify minor defects and fix along the way.
 6. All along I also ensured every feature was committed and pushed to the GIT repository.
 This was specifically helpful since I knew exactly what had changed with each feature and did not have to struggle and go through a ton of code to fix or implement any missing functionality